ottomatica/docable-notebooks/README.md

 * Conditions:
   - `platform`: Allow cell to be executed only if connection is to given platform.
 Supported: `win32`, `darwin`, `linux`.
   - `failed_when`: Node.js expression to evaluate whether command succeeded or not.
-For example, `'!stdout.includes("download completed.")'.
+For example, `'!stdout.includes("download completed.")'`.

 Experimental features: